EMohlin7/iot/README.md

 # Finalizing the design
 ![image](https://github.com/EMohlin7/iot/blob/master/image.jpg?raw=true)

 The mounting of the DHT11 could be better to improve the airflow over the sensor to make sure it is not effected by the other components.
-To ease component placement and make styling nicer, one could 3d-print a custom box to contain it instead of making holes in a existing one.
+To ease component placement and make styling nicer, one could 3d-print a custom box to contain it instead of making holes in an existing one.
 All in all, the project went very well and fullfills the intended purpose.